 I wanted to understand how we could think about the future of the Geneva Conventions - the rules governing warfare - given the increased normalization of war crimes such as bombing hospitals and targeting civilians.
 "In the past years, the respect of international humanitarian law, and I would say even the basic humanitarian principles, have been completely disregarded by major actors on the planet," Khadhraoui told me bluntly.
 One turning point, he said, came when the U.S. and European allies illegally invaded Iraq in 2003; since then, armed groups around the world have drawn their own lessons from seeing powerful countries disregard humanitarian law in wartime.
-Khadhraoui's vision of security differed from most of those I heard bandied around the conference: "You cannot have security over protecting sa indicated I could finish my coffee.
-"Can we ked her if she was studying journalism, but it e students at the nearby military academy.
+Khadhraoui's vision of security differed from most of those I heard bandied around the conference: "You cannot have security over protecting civilians.
+You cannot have security over peace."